FrancisCrickInstitute/multi-dimensional-imaging-and-analysis/README.md

 # Please do the following BEFORE the workshop

-1. Download all the scripts you will be using by clicking on the icon above.
+1. Download all the scripts you will be using by clicking on the `tar` or `zip` icon above.
 2. Install the software we will be using throughout the week - follow [these instructions](./Pages/Installation-Instructions.md)

 # Optional: Install module-specific packages